 Most veterinary surgeons are acquainted with the Ilizarov method of circular external skeletal fixation for limb lengthening and correction of angular limb deformities.
-While circular external skeletal fixators have been of great interest to the veterinary surgeon, devices available to date have been too expensive or poorly designed.
+While circular external skeletal fixators have been of great interest to the veterinary surgeon, previous devices available are too expensive or poorly designed.
 In addition, most circular fixators have been very difficult to manage on an out-patient basis.

 The goal of the IMEX® Circular External Skeletal Fixation System is to provide the veterinary surgeon with a functional and affordable circular external skeletal fixator that meets the following criteria: